-Gruesome details emerge in beheading of French teacher who showed students Mohammed cartoons
+Gruesome details emerge in beheading of French teacher who showed students Muhammad cartoons

-As further details emerged, the incident reignited some of the most explosive debates in the French national lexicon: the value of free expression in a country that, unlike the United States, does abide by hate speech laws, and the place of Islam in a nominally secular but postcolonial society in which Muslims are among the largest minority groups.
+As further details emerged, the incident reignited some of the most explosive debates in the French national lexicon: the value of free expression in a country that, unlike the United States, does abide by hate-speech laws, and the place of Islam in a nominally secular but postcolonial society in which Muslims are among the largest minority groups.

 French authorities identified the victim as 47-year-old Samuel Paty, who taught both history and geography at a school in the northwestern Paris suburb of Conflans-Sainte-Honorine.
 The assailant, who was shot dead by police, was identified as Abdoulakh A., an 18-year-old Moscow-born immigrant of Chechen descent who carried out what President Emmanuel Macron did not hesitate to call an “Islamist terrorist attack.”